iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Finite Dimensional Normed Space.md

 > A finite dimensional subspace is compact, if and only if it's closed and bounded.

 **Proof**:
-Skipped.
+From left to right it's direct from the definition of a compact space, from right to left requires some proofs.

 **Remarks**:

-Only a finite dimensional subspace has the ability to generalized the sequential compactness of the reals.
+Only a finite dimensional subspace has the ability to generalized the sequential compactness for the reals.

 **References**:
 2.5-3 in Kreyzig's textbook.